This page may contain compensated links. For more information read our disclosure policy here.

 If you know your way around a sewing machine, I’m sure you’ll be able to make costumes like this too, and there’s no need to use patterns.

-Mr. G’s costume was the first one I started because to me, it was going to be the easiest.
+Mr. G’s costume, the Barney Rubble costume, was the first one I started because to me, it was going to be the easiest.
 I was in such a rush because I left these to the very last minute (the night before and morning of the party) so I sort of forgot to take ‘step by step’ photos.
-I did up a sketch for each costume to get the idea I had in my head onto paper and pretty much followed them.
+I created a sketch for each costume to get the idea I had in my head onto paper and pretty much followed them.

 - Fold the fabric in half with the incorrect side facing outwards and the fold at the top, this will become the shoulders.